Admin ConsoleOversight & VisibilityEvent Logging

 Product switcher

-2. Navigate to a view where you access the resource.
+• Go to the page where you can access and, if available, modify the resource.
 For example, selecting a member's identifier from Event logs will take you to the Members view and automatically filter the list down to that member.

 note